IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 R, rApache and TwoRavens
 ================================

-This document is intended to be part of the Dataverse 4.0 Installers Guide.
-It may end up being split into several parts, dealing with individual components - such as R, rApache and the TwoRavens applications.
+Eventually, this document may be split into several parts, dedicated to individual components - such as R, rApache and the TwoRavens applications.
+Particularly, if the TwoRavens team creates an "official" distribution with their own installation manual.

 0. PREREQUISITS
 +++++++++++++++